We will be updating this post with news and updates from our partners on the ground in Ukraine as the crisis continues.

 Winter survival in Ukraine

 Though the war may have disappeared from the front page of the news, the conflict is far from over.
 Despite the difficult circumstances that continue to afflict Jews in Ukraine, glimmers of hope can be seen.
-You can see what life in Ukraine is like right now by watching this powerful video from the JDC.

 - After nearly a year of crisis coupled with a relentlessly bleak winter, some of the JDC’s most vulnerable clients have found themselves alone and isolated.
 Camp Szarvas, normally a summer oasis for children, has opened its doors to provide a winter refuge to families filled with community, culture and connection.